Uncus dzaugisi

-Uncus dzaugisi was a species of animal which lived approximately 560 to 550 million years ago during the late Ediacaran in what is now Southern Australia.
+Uncus dzaugisi was an organism which lived approximately during the late Ediacaran in what is now Southern Australia and Newfoundland and Labrador.
 Its smooth cylindrical shape, with one end being wider than the other, suggests that it was a member of the clade Ecdysozoa (a group containing arthropods, nematodes and tardigrades, amongst others).
-This makes it the oldest ecdysozoan known so far, as well as one of the oldest known bilaterians.
+If true, this makes it the oldest ecdysozoan known so far, as well as one of the oldest known bilaterians.
 It is currently the only member of the genus Uncus.